 When you have your server placed in several different locations, you make it difficult for the attacker to launch an attack on your entire server.
 Even if one portion of your server suffers damage due to a DDoS attack, the remaining parts of your server are kept safe and can handle a bit of the traffic the attacked server is rendered incapable of handling.

-You need to be aware of the way a DDoS attack happens to successfully deal with it.
+You need to be aware of how a DDoS attack happens to deal with it successfully.
 You can take the support of your dedicated server or VPS hosting provider to deal with the attack launched on your shared or dedicated server, among others.
 Prevention is always better than cure.
 So employ the measures mentioned above to keep your system safe from any DDoS attacks.